BloodBowlBase/EHeresy/docs/the_solar_auxilia/formations.md

 ## Solar Auxilia Pioneer Company

-Formed around a core of Veletaris veterans, and reinforced with heavier weapons, reconnaissance units and a small number of armour units, Pioneer Sub-Cohorts were designed to secure and hold forward positions, preparing the ground for the advance of the remainder of the Cohort's strength.

 **Forward Positions**: Compulsory Core Detachment slots in this Formation must be filled with Auxilia Veletaris Storm Sections.
 All Solar Auxilia Detachments within a Solar Auxilia Pioneer Company that consist entirely of Infantry models gain the Infiltrate special rule.
 All other Solar Auxilia Detachments within the Solar Auxilia Pioneer Company gain the Forward Deployment special rule.

 **COMPULSORY DETACHMENTS**